Medical Records & Information Release

 - A University of Utah Health staff member will sign the form as a witness to verify that the form is complete and the signature belongs to the person making the request.

 - If the patients completes the form and send their request by mail, e-mail or FAX, the form must be notarized to verify that the signature belongs to the patient.

 - If a third party (friends, family members, etc.) requests to see or copy a patient’s health information, they must either have the patient with them, and follow these instructions, OR they must present a notarized authorization signed by the patient to Health Information, and present government-issued, picture identification.

 - Health Information has up to 30 days to respond to a request for records.

 Law Enforcement Release and Authorization

 Non-Routine Release of Information to Attorneys, Law Enforcement, or Administrative Agencies

 - Patient Authorization for Release of Protected Health Information (PHI) - A notarized authorization, signed by the subject of the records, which identifies the specific records we are authorized to release.
 A valid release and authorization is available below.
 If the patient appears in person and presents identification, no notary is required.
 If the request is submitted by mail or FAX, the signature must be notarized to ensure verification of requestor identity.

-- Court Order - An order of a court or administrative tribunal with jurisdiction to order records from the University, which identifies the specific records the University is required to release to you and imposes appropriate safeguards against unauthorized disclosure.
+- Court Order - An order of a court or administrative tribunal with jurisdiction to order records from University of Utah Health, which identifies the specific records U of U Health is required to release to you and imposes appropriate safeguards against unauthorized disclosure.